metrorailings/OwlBlog/content/posts/week-11-insights-1.md

 Tyreek Hill easily the best receiver in the NFL.
 The amount of attention defenses pay attention to him is astounding.

 Tyrann Matthieu has had some notable plays in this game.

+Prescott with a terrible pick.
+Underthrown ball to CeeDee Lamb results in an interception.